Ingredient Profile

 Summary

-Einöther et al. (2010) demonstrated that a single dose of 100 mg L-Theanine combined with 50 mg caffeine improved attention-switching task accuracy by 10% in 29 healthy adults, significantly outperforming the placebo, consistent with research into enhanced cognitive performance and supporting Focus and Creativity.
+Einöther et al. (2010) reported that a single dose of L-Theanine combined with caffeine was associated with a 10% improvement in attention-switching task accuracy in 29 healthy adults, outperforming the placebo group.

 Study Details